m-canton/godot-http-manager/README.md

 # HTTP Manager Plugin for Godot

-⚠ DO NOT USE THIS PLUGIN YET!
-CODE IS NOT COMPLETED ⚠

 ## Introduction

 This plugin adds a `HTTPManager` autoload to make multiple requests using routes defined with resources.